aliceKuang12/581_helpmate/frontend/README.md

     The 'Text' function has the title text
     The 'TestClass' class has the modules text

+# Eva's Notes

+When running the program
+1. enter folder in the terminal
+2. run 'npm install'
+3. run 'npm start'
+The page should then open in chrome

 # Getting Started with Create React App